DCC-EX/dcc-ex.github.io/docs/reference/hardware/include_table_motor_boards.rst

 .. [#b22] Requires modification of the board to stack the second board
 .. [#b23] Requires modification of the board to support Current Sense
 .. [#b24] The *Arduino Motor Shield R38* and the *Deek-Robot Motor Shield* are interchangeably referred to in this documentation as the *standard motor driver*
+.. [#b25] Can be stacked, but it is complicated.
+See :doc:`/reference/hardware/motorboards/arduino-motor-shield-stacked`